 The latest offshoot from the assassin series draws significantly from its great atmosphere, the story, the Viking village and the exciting staged battles.
 If there's one thing you can't blame Assassin's Creed Valhalla for, it's dreary button smashing.
 On the many battlefields - the name says it all - the progress of the series is particularly clear, apart from that, a different picture emerges.
 Even so, the Viking Open World works wonderfully for the most part, tells stories and motivates people to create their own epic adventure.
 The settlement is always present, from which you start your missions, but also follow the enemy and his tactical maneuvers - everything connected with the advancement of the expansion.
 In the course of the game, there are always new options that are initially enjoyable for a short time and remain useful in the long term.

-As a fan of the gamepad, you are usually asked to play on a solid level, but real “challenges” are few and far between.
-The toughest task for players is to be so selective with the offered content that one can always draw real entertainment value from Assassin's Creed Valhalla.
-Sometimes dull passages alternate with little highlights.
-Without all the trimmings, with a focus on “Fights” and “Stealth”, the latest offshoot would only be an essence of what is otherwise presented to you at Assassin's Creed, but it would have been the more entertaining alternative - namely the one without idling.
+As a fan on the gamepad, you are usually challenged on a solid level, but real "challenges" are few and far between.
+The hardest task for players is to deal with the content so selectively that one can always draw real entertainment value from Assassin's Creed Valhalla.
+Sometimes boring passages alternate with small highlights.
+Without all the trappings, with a focus on "fights" and "stealth", the latest offshoot would only be an essence of what is otherwise presented in Assassin's Creed, but it would have been the more entertaining alternative - namely the one without idle.

 Due to fundamental changes, Assassin's Creed Valhalla is played significantly differently than its predecessor, which on the one hand is refreshing, but on the other hand is also a shame, because Origins and Odyssey had many highlights to offer, which are now partly regretted.
 So: you have to be able to get involved with Ubisoft's new open world formula, then you will have at least as much fun with Assassin's Creed Valhalla as in previous series parts.
 With its own Viking village, the exciting battles, the many raids and looting and the overall grandiose atmosphere of medieval England, the current offshoot has more than enough charms to spend many hours with Eivor and his battle buddies - perhaps hundreds again during the course of the season .